-3.1.
+4.1.
 Northwest Power and Conservation Council's Seventh Power Plan

 The Northwest Power Planning Council's Seventh Power Plan, released in 2016, identifies the potential of cost-effective energy measures for the region.
-It estimates that approximately 4,300 aMW of cost-effective energy efficiency can be developed in the Pacific northwest region of Washington, Oregon, Idaho and Montana by 2035.
-An important finding of the plan is that future electricity needs can no longer be adequately addressed by only evaluating average annual energy requirements.
+It estimates that approximately 4,300 aMW of cost-effective energy efficiency can be developed in the Pacific Northwest region of Washington, Oregon, Idaho and Montana by 2035.173 An important finding of the plan is that future electricity needs can no longer be adequately addressed by only evaluating average annual energy requirements.
 Planning for flexibility and capacity to meet peak loads will need to be considered.
-The Northwest Power council will be releasing their next Power Plan in 2021.
-161
+The Council is currently in the process of developing the eighth Power Plan.174

-3.2.
+4.2.
 Bonneville Power Administration Energy Efficiency

 BPA works with its public utility customers to fund and implement energy-efficiency programs.
-Since the early 1980s, BPA and its customers have acquired more than 2,238 average megawatts (aMW) in electricity savings through energy efficiency efforts.
-162 The municipal and cooperative utilities BPA supplies wholesale electric power to typically engage in the Integrated Program Review processes.
-In its 2020 Energy Efficiency Action Plan Update, BPA set a goal for achieving at least 532-567 aMW of energy-efficiency savings from 2016 to 2021.
-163 To accomplish this, BPA offers its municipal and cooperative customers an extensive energy-efficiency program, which includes rebates and incentives that are passed on to the retail customer.
-BPA sets an energy efficiency incentive budget every two-year rate period and monitors cost-effective efforts of individual public utilities.
+Since the early 1980s, BPA and its customers have acquired more than 2,357 average megawatts (aMW) in electricity savings through energy efficiency efforts.175 The municipal and cooperative utilities BPA supplies wholesale electric power to typically engage in the Integrated Program Review processes.
+In 2022, BPA will be updating its Energy Efficiency Action Plan targets to reflect new input from the Northwest Power and Conservation Council's 2021 Power Plan and its own Resource Program analysis.
+BPA will continue to offer its municipal and cooperative customers an extensive energy-efficiency program, which includes rebates and incentives that are passed on to the retail customer.
+BPA sets an energy efficiency incentive budget every two-year rate period and supports cost-effective efforts of individual public utilities.